Chapter 14 : 13- Wand Weaknesses

 “And one last thing, I overheard Bailey saying they were working on trying to break Nolan out.
 Although that could’ve just been Bailey trying to impress Rowle.”

 “I’ll arrange for more Law Enforcer’s to be assigned to the Night Guard.
-I’m in charge tonight anyway.”
-And Kitty pulled from the pocket of her robe, a clip board and scribbled on it.
+Our usual Night Guard Head is still in Saint Mungo’s so I volunteered to be in charge tonight anyway.”
+And Kitty pulled from the pocket of her robe, a clip board and stated scribbling on it.
 “Anything else?”
 She asked and Harry shook his head.
 “Well just send the form to me when you’ve made your decision about Dawlish.
 I’ll see to it that Nolan is taken to Azkaban.”
-And Harry opened the door for her and she left the Department.

 As Harry walked back towards the interrogation rooms, he saw Naomi standing next to Neville.
 “Neville, do you have Bailey’s wand?”
 Harry asked.

-Neville smiled and said “Baily’s a decent wizard but you just needed to shake his confidence a little and he’ll fall to pieces.”
-Neville explained.
-“I taught Bailey, I know what he’s like.”
+Neville smiled and said “Bailey’s a competent Wizard when he puts his mind to it but you just needed to shake his confidence a little and he’ll fall to pieces.”
+Neville explained “I taught the sod, I know what he’s like.”
 And Neville walked off.

 Dawlish, like everyone else Harry had interrogated, was sitting in the chair at the small rectangular table.
-He, however, was not bound to the chair.
+He, however, was not bound to the seat.
 He looked sickly pale and his short wire like hair was tangled and matted.
 He looked up at Harry and it was obvious that he hadn’t slept well the night before and, judging by the mess on the small table, he hadn’t eaten either.
+“Potter,” He croaked, it was obvious that he hadn’t spoken since his interview yesterday.
+“I’d offer my congratulations, but given the circumstances of your rise to Headship, I know all too well that that is the last thing you want to hear.”

-“Dawlish” Harry replied.
-“So, it’s now up to me to decide what happens to you.”
+Harry replied.
+“Then you’ll know that it’s up to me to decide what happens to you.”

 “And Ernie?”
 Harry asked, fearing the answer.